MegaJoyce/contentsgenerator/README.md

-# Contents Generator for Markdown
+# TOC Generator for Markdown

-This is the README for Yue He's VS Code extension "Contents Generator for Markdown(contentsgenerator)".
+This VS Code extension is used to generate table of contents for GFM Markdown files.

 ## Features

-It is used to generate a table of contents on the top of the markdown file, usually for a README.md.
+It will generate a table of contents on the top of the markdown file.

-To use it, press F1 or Shift + Ctrl + p to call out Command Palette, type "generate table of contents", and click the command "Contents Generator: generate table of contents".
+To use it, press F1 or Shift + Ctrl + p to call out Command Palette, type "generate table of contents", and click the command "TOC Generator: generate table of contents for md".
 Make sure you have clicked the current Markdown file before you run the command.

 ## Requirements